 Music and Arts are dynamic pieces of worship and life at Hancock Church.
 Many different groups thrive in our congregation, and each of these groups gives voice to a beautiful and valued perspective in the kaleidoscope of worship here.

 The Chancel Choir at Hancock is the primary ensemble of the church, and provides music weekly for Sunday morning services.
 Rooted in the western classical sacred tradition, the choir performs a wide range of music to enliven our worship, including two major works per year with orchestra or instrumental ensemble.
 Under the direction of Music Director Mark Morgan, recent major works have included Haydn’s The Creation, Finzi’s Magnificat, Brahms’ Requiem, and Libby Larson’s Ringeltanze.
 Beginners and advance singers alike are welcome to join—no audition required!
 Rehearsals are Thursdays at 7:30pm in the Choir Room.

-The Morning Glory Ringers: This fun-loving group of adults ring intermediate level music on Friday mornings 9:30-10:45, preparing for occasional church services, community outreach programs, and the holiday concert.
+THE MORNING GLORY RINGERS This fun-loving group of adult ringers of all abilities plays intermediate level music on Friday mornings 9:30-10:45, preparing for occasional church services, community outreach programs, and two holiday concerts.
 After rehearsal, members may gather for coffee and social time in the bell room.
-This group can be a steppingstone to the Hancock Carillon.